5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - Put the EFI folder on a FAT32 formatted USB flash drive
 - Reboot from said USB flash drive for testing
 - If it works, mount your system's ESP (EFI System Partiton), replace the BOOT and OC folders in the EFI folder
 - Continue with Post-Install

 ### If macOS is not installed
 - Follow Dortania's [**OpenCore Install Guide**](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#making-the-installer) to prepare a USB Installer
-- **Optional**: Once the USB has been created, download the latest version of [**HeliPort**](https://github.com/diepeterpan/HeliPort/releases) and copy the .dmg to your USB Installer (only required when `itlwm.kext` is used for Wi-Fi)
+- Download the latest version of [**HeliPort**](https://github.com/diepeterpan/HeliPort/releases) and copy the .dmg to your USB Installer (only required for macOS Tahoe since it requires `itlwm.kext` for WiFi)
-- Next, mount the ESP (EFI System Partiton), of the USB Installer (you can use [**MountEFI**](https://github.com/corpnewt/MountEFI) for this)
+- Next, mount the ESP (EFI System Partiton), of the USB Installer – you can use [**MountEFI**](https://github.com/corpnewt/MountEFI) for this
 - Place the EFI folder in the EFI partition
 - Restart your system and boot from the USB installer.
 - Install macOS.
-- Once macOS installed, you have to copy the bootloader files from the USB Installer to your system's EFI partition on the internal disk in order to boot without the USB flash drive (&rarr; [Instructions](https://dortania.github.io/OpenCore-Post-Install/universal/oc2hdd.html#grabbing-opencore-off-the-usb))
+- Once macOS is installed, copy the bootloader files from the USB Installer to the internal disk in order to boot without the USB flash drive (&rarr; [Instructions](https://dortania.github.io/OpenCore-Post-Install/universal/oc2hdd.html#grabbing-opencore-off-the-usb))
 - Disconnect the USB Installer and reboot into macOS
 - Continue with Post-Install